 Students also have many opportunities to engage in activism and social justice work.
 It is not unusual for political science majors to appear in the local, regional and sometimes national media.

 Students find the political science major to be very compatible with other programs, including communication studies, business administration, sociology and economics.

 In recent years, a typical political science major would:

-• Take courses in Ghana or Vietnam for a term.
+• Take courses in Brazil or China for a term.

-• Attend a session of Model Illinois Government in Springfield or a Model United Nations conference in Washington, D.C.
+• Attend a Model United Nations conference in Chicago.